 An angry mind state can take us over for mere moments, or it can become a mark of our personal style, like the clothes we wear or the car we drive.
 And even though one emotion by itself may not be purely negative, it can trigger other emotions, causing a chain reaction.

-Based on this knowledge we’ve gained from our experiences, we must come to a conclusion in our mind where we say, “I am going to change.
+Based on this knowledge we’ve gained from our experiences, we must come to a conclusion where we say, “I am going to change.
 I am going to change my angry mind because I want to be happy.”
-Where you say to yourself, “I am not going to do the same thing I always do with my anger.
+With strength and conviction you say to yourself, “I am not going to do the same thing I always do with my anger.
 I’m going to change.”
 That’s very important, to say, “I’m going to change.
 I am going to bring happiness to my mind and to the minds of other people.”
-Then we try to change it in little steps.
-We don’t have to take some big leap––we just take small steps, and slowly change.
+Then we try to change our habitual patterns in little steps.
+We don’t have to take some big leap––we just keep taking small steps, one after the other, and we slowly change.

-Just be with that experience.
-Connect with the energy here and say, “Oh, right now I’m angry.”
-You don’t need more elaborations.
+1. When you get angry, just be with that experience.
+Connect with the energy and say, “Oh, right now I’m angry.”
+You don’t need to elaborate.
 Just, “I’m angry.”

-How do you feel when you do that?
-There’s no storyline, there’s no object that you need to elaborate on, there’s no justification needed, no rationalization to make it better or whatnot.
+2. Notice how you feel when you do that/ There’s no storyline, there’s no object that you need to elaborate on, there’s no justification needed, no rationalization to make it better.
 Just, “I’m angry.”
 Feel the anger.

+3. Appreciate the energy itself.
 It’s beautiful, isn’t it?
 Anger is beautiful.
-It’s so bright, and so vivid.
+It’s so bright and so vivid.
 You can feel it in your body, you can feel it in your mind.
 It’s a beautiful experience.